-In August 2019 the AHO held a workshop on the future of nautical charting.
-This included a wide varity of maritime industry representatives, including representatives from the Australian Maritime Safety Authority and PNG National Matitime Safety Authority.
-At this meeting it was highlighted that demand for paper nautical charts has fallen to 16% of equivalent annual demand for ENC, yet paper charts absorb 60% of total cartographic effort in keeping ENC and paper charts up to date.
+This project builds upon previous chart rationalisation activity commenced in mid 2019 with consultation across a wide varity of maritime industry representatives, including representatives from the Australian Maritime Safety Authority and the PNG National Matitime Safety Authority, domestic commercial vessel operators, the recreational vessel community and others.
+It was noted that demand for paper nautical charts had fallen to 16% of equivalent annual demand for ENC, yet traditional paper charts absorb 60% of total cartographic effort.